PRODUCT OVERVIEW

 Platform Roadmap

-The roadmap is built on an evolution of technologies along with coaching and guiding the team in learning and adapting to current trends in user experience, agile development, and lean methodologies.
+The roadmap is driven by evolving technologies, complemented by coaching and guiding the team to learn and adapt to the latest trends in user experience, Agile development, and Lean methodologies.

 • donateNYC 1.0 Web / Admin